starlane-io/starlane/docs/content/docs.md

 starlane create "localhost:my-files<FileSystem>"
 ```

-You can see we are creating a filesystem which is a child resource of 'localhost' called 'my-files' and again we pass the type as <FileSystem>.
+You can see we are creating a filesystem which is a child resource of 'localhost' called 'my-files' and again we pass the type as FileSystem.

 ### UPLOAD A FILE
 Let's upload a file (which will serve as our entire website)  from the example directory we want to upload 'example/websites/simple-site1/index.html''